Pagure/pagure/doc/usage/first_steps.rst

 To upload your public key onto pagure:

-1. Login into pagure and click on the user icon on the top right corner, there, select ``My settings``.
+1. Log in to pagure and click on the user icon on the top right corner, there, select ``My settings``.

 .. image:: _static/pagure_my_settings.png